msherin-lenovo/CDAT/README.md

 For the CDAT, please perform the following:

-•    Download the CDAT Tool
+•    Download the CDAT Tool: https://github.com/msherin-lenovo/CDAT

 •    Unzip file and run CDAT1.24 exe app